 Choosing a career

-Yet having a medical condition brings risks, and it’s important to think carefully about how your bleeding disorder may affect your chosen career, and vice-versa – not just now, but in the years to come.
+Having a medical condition brings risks, you don’t want to take on a physically demanding role that causes you to have more bleeds.
+Think about if the work is physically demanding and will put more stress on your joints, such as jobs that involve a lot of heavy lifting or bending.
+It’s important to think carefully about how your bleeding disorder may affect your chosen career and vice-versa, not just now but in the years to come.

 Depending on the severity of your condition and how it affects your day to day life, there may be barriers to pursuing certain career paths, particularly for ‘public service’ roles such as the armed forces or emergency services.